laran/cassandra/doc/source/development/patches.rst

 Choosing What to Work on
 ========================

-Submitted patches can include bug fixes, changes to the Java code base, improvements for tooling (both Java or Python), documentation, testing or any other changes that requires changing the code base.
+Submitted patches can include bug fixes, changes to the Java code base, improvements for tooling (both Java or Python), documentation, testing or any other changes that require changing the code base.
 Although the process of contributing code is always the same, the amount of work and time it takes to get a patch accepted also depends on the kind of issue you're addressing.

 As a general rule of thumb:
- * Major new features and significant changes to the code based will likely not going to be accepted without deeper discussion within the `developer community <http://cassandra.apache.org/community/>`_
+ * Major new features and significant changes to the code base will likely not be accepted without deeper discussion within the `developer community <http://cassandra.apache.org/community/>`_
  * Bug fixes take higher priority compared to features
- * The extend to which tests are required depend on how likely your changes will effect the stability of Cassandra in production.
-Tooling changes requires fewer tests than storage engine changes.
+ * The extent to which tests are required depend on how likely your changes will effect the stability of Cassandra in production.
+Tooling changes require fewer tests than storage engine changes.
  * Less complex patches will be faster to review: consider breaking up an issue into individual tasks and contributions that can be reviewed separately

 .. hint::